Almanac

 Centrally positioned healthcare elements

-The Defence Healthcare Organisation consists of ten centrally organised healthcare providers and staff.
+The Defence Healthcare Organisation consists of ten centrally organised healthcare staff.
 The organisation employs approximately 1350 men and women and provides healthcare services for all the branches of the forces in the Netherlands and abroad.
 The services include first-line healthcare, dental care, central hospital capability, rehabilitation, blood provision, clinical specialist teams for deployment, medical logistics, and initial education for medical personnel.
-The commander of the Defence Healthcare Organisation is also the Dutch Surgeon General.
+The commander of the Defence Healthcare Organisation is also the Surgeon General of the Netherlands armed forces.

-The operational Role 1 and 2 assets are decentralised and under full command of ARMY, AIR FORCE, NAVY and MARECHAUSSEE (MILITARY POLICE).
+The operational Role 1 and 2 assets are decentralised and under full command of ARMY, AIR FORCE and NAVY.

-The Royal Netherlands Army has medical personnel incorporated within their 3 brigades (11 AirMobile Bde, 43 Armoured Bde and 13 Light Bde).
+The Royal Netherlands Army has medical personnel incorporated within their 3 brigades (11 AirMobile Bde, 43 Mechanized Bde and 13 Light Bde).
 Each brigade has a dedicated medical company with assigned Role 1 assets.
-There are a total of 3 brigades with 3 brigade medical companies.
-All Role 2 assets are centralised in a single service management unit residing under Army command, the 400 Medical Battalion (SSM 400 MedBn).
-Above brigade level, SSM 400 MedBn is incorporated within the Army’s operational support command brigade.
-SSM 400 MedBn consists of 5 interservice medical companies.
-This battalion has the possibility to deploy 4+4 Role 2 facilities for sustained operations or can combine this capability for a high threat-level operation not only for the Army but for Air Force or Navy as well (including Role 2 AFLOAT).
-All medical units can provide personnel to augment medical task forces, Medcell, PECC’s, etc. There is a separate medical staff at Army HQ, headed by the Army Staff Surgeon.
+All Role 2 assets are centralised in a single service management unit residing under the Land Operations Support Command: 400 Medical Battalion (400 MedBn).
+This battalion has the possibility to deploy Role 2 facilities for sustained operations or can combine this capability for a high threat-level operation not only for the Army but for Air Force or Navy as well (including Role 2 AFLOAT).
+400 MedBn can provide personnel to augment medical task forces, Medcell, PECC’s, etc. There is a separate medical branch at Army HQ, headed by the Army Surgeon General.
 The Army medical services have a total strength of approximately 1100 service members.

 The Royal Netherlands Air Force has aviation medical capabilities for AEROMEDEVAC and STRATEVAC tasks, holding capabilities for Air Force deployable units.
-There is casualty station capacity within their casualty staging units (CSU) and they have search and rescue (SAR) assets for domestic tasks (in cooperation with the Navy).
-There is a separate medical staff at Air Force HQ, headed by the Air Force Staff Surgeon.
+There is casualty station capacity within their casualty staging units (CSU).
+There is a separate medical branch at Air Force HQ, headed by the Air Force Surgeon General.
 The Air Force medical services have a total strength of approximately 140 service members.

-Furthermore, the Dutch Marine Corps has Role 1 capabilities for amphibious operations available and can rely on landbased Role 2 support from SSM 400 MedBn.
-There is a separate medical staff at Navy HQ, headed by the Navy Staff Surgeon.
+Furthermore, the Netherlands Royal Marine Corps has Role 1 capabilities for amphibious operations available and can rely on landbased Role 2 support from 400 MedBn.
+There is a separate medical branch at the Navy HQ, headed by the Navy Surgeon General.
 The Navy medical services have a total strength of approximately 120 service members.

-The Royal Netherlands Marechaussee (military police) has a separate medical staff, headed by the Marechaussee Staff Surgeon.
+The Royal Netherlands Marechaussee (military police) has a separate medical branch, headed by the Marechaussee Surgeon General.
 They have some dedicated medical personnel to support military police operations but will be mainly supported by the commands they are deployed with.

 Military Hospitals